Digital Entrepreneurship in Africa

 The hope and hype about African digital entrepreneurship, contrasted with the reality on the ground in local ecosystems.

-The open access edition of this book was made possible by generous funding from Arcadia – a charitable fund of Lisbet Rausing and by Knowledge Unlatched.
+The open access edition of this book was made possible by generous funding from Arcadia – a charitable fund of Lisbet Rausing and Peter Baldwin and by Knowledge Unlatched.

 In recent years, Africa has seen a digital entrepreneurship boom, with hundreds of millions of dollars poured into tech cities, entrepreneurship trainings, coworking spaces, innovation prizes, and investment funds.
 Politicians and technologists have offered Silicon Valley–influenced narratives of boundless opportunity and exponential growth, in which internet-enabled entrepreneurship allows Africa to “leapfrog” developmental stages to take a leading role in the digital revolution.
 This book contrasts these aspirations with empirical research about what is actually happening on the ground.
 The authors find that although the digital revolution has empowered local entrepreneurs, it does not untether local economies from the continent's structural legacies.